Bad Times at the El Royale: Release

+Theatrical

-Bad Times at the El Royale premiered at the TCL Chinese Theatre in Los Angeles on September 22, 2018.
+Bad Times at the El Royale premiered at the TCL Chinese Theatre in Hollywood, Los Angeles, on September 22, 2018.
 It was attended by its crew, cast, and fellow filmmakers and actors including Manny Jacinto, Alvina August, Stefan Kapičić, Bill Pullman (the father of actor Lewis Pullman, who stars in the film), and Joss Whedon along with 20th Century Fox chairman and CEO Stacey Snider and vice chairman Chris Aronson.
 At the opening, Whedon gave the film positive feedback, having previously worked with Goddard on writing The Cabin in the Woods, and said of the finished product, "It's gritty, it's hard-edged, but it's adorable."
-In Austin, Texas, the film was one of the last screened projects at Fantastic Fest and later had its world premiere in Spain, out of competition, at the San Sebastián International Film Festival.
+The film was one of the last screened projects at Fantastic Fest in Austin, Texas, and later had its world premiere in Spain, out of competition, at the San Sebastián International Film Festival.

 The film's runtime of 141 minutes was chosen after negative scores appeared during test screenings where audiences were given a viewing of the film with a shorter runtime.
-Though the film was originally scheduled to be released on October 5, 2018, 20th Century Fox postponed the film's release by a week to October 12 to avoid competition with the October 5 releases of Venom and A Star Is Born.
+It was initially scheduled for release on October 5, 2018, but was later postponed to October 12.
+This shift was reportedly made to avoid competition with the October 5 releases of Venom and A Star Is Born.
 After it opened in theaters, the film was chosen to introduce the 13th Rome Film Festival, serving as its Italian premiere.
 At the ceremony, Goddard said his film contained "parallels to the #MeToo movement" on the topic of abusing power.

+Home media

-20th Century Studios Home Entertainment released the film on Digital HD via digital distribution on December 18, 2018, before giving it a physical release on Ultra HD Blu-ray, Blu-ray, and DVD on January 1, 2019.
+20th Century Fox Home Entertainment released the film on Digital HD via digital distribution on December 18, 2018, before giving it a physical release on Ultra HD Blu-ray, Blu-ray, and DVD on January 1, 2019.
 Special features on the physical release include several featurettes, a 28-minute making-of documentary, both trailers, and an image gallery.
 In separate reviews, Chris Evangelista from /Film and Adam Chitwood from Collider both expressed their disappointment at the lack of an audio commentary track from the director.